jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 (2) The Auckland Council must not act as a requiring authority in relation to any matter for which Auckland Transport has requiring authority status under section 47(1).
 (3) Subsection (1) applies unless Auckland Transport delegates the performance of the function or the exercise of the power to the Auckland Council under section 54.
 (4) Subsection (3) applies unless Auckland Transport transfers the designation concerned to the Council under section 47(3).
-(5) Nothing in this section prevents the Auckland Council from performing the functions or exercising the powers of a local authority described in section 46(1)﻿(h), or performing the functions or exercising the powers of a requiring authority under the Resource Management Act 1991, in respect of an area that forms part of the Auckland transport system for a purpose that is not transport-related (for example, to regulate the use of a footpath, public space, or road reserve for liquor control purposes, or to designate a corridor that passes through a road).
+(5) Nothing in this section prevents the Auckland Council from performing the functions or exercising the powers of a local authority described in section 46(1)﻿(h), or performing the functions or exercising the powers of a requiring authority under the Natural and Built Environment Act 2023, in respect of an area that forms part of the Auckland transport system for a purpose that is not transport-related (for example, to regulate the use of a footpath, public space, or road reserve for liquor control purposes, or to designate a corridor that passes through a road).
 (6) Subsection (5) applies whether the Council is performing the function or exercising the power as the owner of a road or other land, or otherwise.

 ### 51 Council's powers under Public Works Act 1981 fettered for works relating to Auckland transport system